cagov/handbook-cadotgov/docs/officehours.md

 ## Communication
 * Always keep Slack status updated (i.e. teleworking, in the office, etc...)
 * Always keep Alpha Shared Calendar up to date with time off
+* We use slack for non-urgent communication
+* Text first for time sensitive matters, then call

+## Response Times
+*